elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-metacognition-and-why-is-it-important-for-selfawareness-in-learning.md

 url: /learn/education-studies/questions/what-is-metacognition-and-why-is-it-important-for-selfawareness-in-learning
 score: -1.0
 related_article1:
-    id: 160481
+    id: 160059
-    title: How does educational psychology contribute to understanding student behavior and enhancing learning environments?
+    title: >-
+        How can study groups be effectively organized to achieve group goals and assign roles?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-educational-psychology-contribute-to-understanding-student-behavior-and-enhancing-learning-environments
+    url: /learn/education-studies/questions/how-can-study-groups-be-effectively-organized-to-achieve-group-goals-and-assign-roles
 related_article2:
-    id: 160007
+    id: 160140
-    title: How can setting reading goals and reflecting on content enhance reading comprehension?
+    title: >-
+        What are the benefits of participating in study groups, and how can they enhance learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-enhance-reading-comprehension
+    url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
 related_article3:
-    id: 160137
+    id: 160463
-    title: How can setting reading goals and reflecting on content improve reading comprehension?
+    title: >-
+        What are the key elements of preparing for a presentation, and how can practicing delivery improve performance?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-setting-reading-goals-and-reflecting-on-content-improve-reading-comprehension
+    url: /learn/education-studies/questions/what-are-the-key-elements-of-preparing-for-a-presentation-and-how-can-practicing-delivery-improve-performance
 related_article4:
-    id: 159980
+    id: 160272
-    title: What are the main learning theories, and how can they be applied to enhance the educational experience?
+    title: >-
+        What are some effective strategies for structuring and delivering a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-enhance-the-educational-experience
+    url: /learn/education-studies/questions/what-are-some-effective-strategies-for-structuring-and-delivering-a-presentation
 related_article5:
-    id: 160058
+    id: 159960
+    title: >-
-    title: What are the benefits of study groups, and how do they contribute to collaborative learning?
+        What are common barriers to critical thinking, and how can they be overcome?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-study-groups-and-how-do-they-contribute-to-collaborative-learning
+    url: /learn/education-studies/questions/what-are-common-barriers-to-critical-thinking-and-how-can-they-be-overcome
 ---

 &nbsp;